-- Participants: A Zoom or ZoomGov account is not required, but will provide users with personalized use of the platform, like pre-saving their on-screen label, and pre-saving their default settings for video quality, audio, or virtual backgrounds.
+- Participants: A Zoom or ZoomGov account is not required, but will provide users with personalized use of the platform, like pre-saving your on-screen label, and pre-saving default settings for video quality, audio, or virtual backgrounds.
 Setting up an account is free and occurs at https://zoom.us or ZoomGov.com.
-Again, to be clear, a Zoom or ZoomGov account (free or paid account) is not necessary for any remote hearing interaction with the Court.
+Again, a Zoom or ZoomGov account (free or paid account) is not necessary to connect to a remote hearing with the Court.

-- If you elect to open an account with Zoom or ZoomGov, save your name, phone and email.
-Including a photo will help identify you when connecting.
-Reminder that participants and attendees are not required to have a Zoom or ZoomGov profile, to provide any identity information, or pay for a premium Zoom or ZoomGov account.
+- If you elect to open an account with Zoom or ZoomGov, ensure your full name is saved as your on-screen label Reminder that participants and attendees are not required to have a Zoom or ZoomGov profile, to provide any identity information, or pay for a premium Zoom or ZoomGov account.